TheoristMC/worlds-frvr-wiki/docs/trigger-scripts/center.md

 ## Functionality

-It teleports the player to the center of the triggered Prop.
+It teleports the player to the center-above of the triggered Prop.